pm2002/writejava4me/README.md

 Works as annotation for annotation.
 User defines new annotation and annotate it with @GeneratesClass annotation.
-@GeneratesClass defines wich class will be generated.
+@GeneratesClass defines which class will be generated.

 Example
 -------